 Many of us look around and wonder how we ended up with so much stuff.
-Sometimes I wonder why I spend the money I do on things that don’t get used a whole lot.
+Sometimes I wonder why I spend the money on things that don’t get used much.
 There is a lot to be said for a little more simplicity, as many people have discovered during the recession.
 It is possible to spend less money, and still live a full life.
 And, of course, just because you can afford something doesn’t mean you have to buy it.
 If you are ready to downsize your lifestyle, you can do so, with a little thoughtful planning.

 Examine Your Expenses and Your Priorities

 Before you can downsize your lifestyle, you need to understand what you are spending money on, and decide whether there’s a better way to use your money.
 These are deeply personal issues that require honest evaluation, so take some time to evaluation your situation.

 Look at all of your expenses.
 Do you like what you see?
 Is there any real reason for the spending other than the fact that you have the means at that moment?
 It also helps to consider whether you need what you are buying, or even want it.
 The first step in lifestyle deflation is to cut out unnecessary expenses, and stop buying things and experiences you aren’t really interested in having.

 Next, consider your priorities.
 Decide what is important to you.
 If having access to all the sports games you enjoy watching is important to you, then it makes sense to buy the necessary TV package.
 But if you really don’t care to watch TV, having cable is superfluous, especially if you can get your favorite shows online.
 Decide what you want to spend money on, and cut out the things that aren’t really important to you.